Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Basics.md

 ## Overview

-Linear regression is quite simple yet surprisingly powerful.
+Linear regression is simple yet surprisingly powerful.
 In this simple case, we have a single predictor variable (aka feature) called *month*.
 Linear regression with a single variable or feature is called univariate linear regression.
 The output of linear regression is an estimate of the outcome variable (aka target), which in this case is a baby's weight in ounces.

 The equation of our model looks like this: